voelkerb/FIRED_dataset_helper/README.md

-# The Fully-labeled hIgh-fRequencyElectricity Disaggregation (FIRED) dataset
+# The Fully-labeled hIgh-fRequency Electricity Disaggregation (FIRED) dataset

 Python module to load and interact with the FIRED dataset.
 The files contain scripts to generate several statistics and plots from the data.